Chapter 34

 Thallos tapped the side of his nose with a finger in conformation.

 “Speaking of support spells used for combat.”
-I brought up as the thought arose in my mind, “She made blades of pure Light.
-Light Myst is normally used to bless others and improve their natural attributes.
-I’ve heard that you could craft a weapon of solid Light or Dark Myst, but to my knowledge, it takes a lot of myst and a really high affinity.
+I brought up as the thought arose in my mind, “She made blades of pure light.
+Lumina Myst is normally used to bless others and improve their natural attributes.
+I’ve heard that you could craft a weapon of solid Lumina or Umbra Myst, but to my knowledge, it takes a lot of myst and a really high affinity.
 Wouldn’t that mean that when she did that, she put herself in serious danger with that spell?”

 He gave a single deep nod of confirmation.
 “Five points, red fighter.”